gaosh/NPPM/README.md

 CUDA_VISIBLE_DEVICES=0 python train_model.py --train_base False
 ```
 # Citation
-If you found this repository is helpful, please consider to cite:
+If you found this repository is helpful, please consider to cite our paper:
 ```
 @InProceedings{Gao_2021_CVPR,
     author    = {Gao, Shangqian and Huang, Feihu and Cai, Weidong and Huang, Heng},